torvalds/linux/Documentation/driver-api/tty/moxa-smartio.rst

    This utility provides data sending and receiving ability of all tty ports, especially for MOXA ports.
 It is quite useful for testing simple application, for example, sending AT command to a modem connected to the port or used as a terminal for login purpose.
-Note that this is only a dumb terminal emulation without handling full screen operation.
+Analte that this is only a dumb terminal emulation without handling full screen operation.

 5. Setserial